Boeing job cuts will fall heavily on engineers and machinists

 Boeing has provided its two main unions detailed breakdowns showing they’ll each be hit heavily by the initial round of nearly 10,000 job cuts announced this week for Washington state.

-The Machinists union will lose about 5,000 people, or nearly 16% of its membership, in a combination of layoffs and buyouts.
-Boeing’s white-collar technical union will lose about 1,500 or 12% of its engineers and about 1,000 or 21% of its technical staff.
+The Machinists union will lose about 5,000 people, or 16% of its membership, in a combination of layoffs and buyouts.
+Boeing’s white-collar technical union will lose about 1,500, or 12%, of its engineers and about 1,000, or 21%, of its technical staff.

-That leaves about 2,500 non-union employees who will also lose their jobs in the state.
+That leaves about 2,500 nonunion employees who will also lose their jobs in the state.

 “This is a significant amount of knowledge and skill leaving the Boeing Company,” said Bill Dugovich, spokesman for the Society of Professional Engineering Employees in Aerospace (SPEEA).